Testing Membership for Timed Automata: Property Testing

 \subsection{Other distances}

 The edit distance has been generalized to a weighted edit distance where a fixed weight is associated to each letter and to each pair of letters.
 The cost of an insertion or deletion of a letter is the weight of the letter and the cost of a modification of $a$ by $b$ is the cost of the pair $(a,b)$.
-For the timed edit distance, the costs are not fixed and depend on the time.\\
+For the timed edit distance, the costs are not fixed and depend on the positions of the letters.\\

-In the context of timed words, \cite{AM04} introduces a metric on timed words: for two words $w,w'$ of length $n$ such that $untime(w)=untime(w')$, let $\dist(w,w')=max\{| t_i-t'_i |, 0 \leq i \leq n\}$ where $t_i$ is the absolute time.
+In the context of timed words, \cite{AM04} introduces a metric on timed words: for two words $w,w'$ of length $n$ such that $untime(w)=untime(w')$, let $\dist(w,w')=\text{Max}\{| t_i-t'_i |, 0 \leq i \leq n\}$ where $t_i$ is the absolute time.
 In \cite{K14}, this distance is generalized to a vector whose first component captures the classical edit distance and the second component measures the maximum difference of the time intervals.
 It emphasizes the classical edit distance between the words.
 As an example, the distance of \cite{K14} between the timed words $w=(a,1),(a,100)$ and $w'=(a,100),(a,1)$ is the vector $(0,99)$ as the edit distance is $0$ and the maximum time difference is $99$.
-In our framework, the timed edit distance is $2$: we remove $(a,1)$ of the first timed word at the cost $1$ and add it after $(a,100)$ for the same cost. \\
+In our framework, the absolute timed edit distance is $2$: we remove $(a,1)$ of the first timed word at the cost $1$ and add it after $(a,100)$ for the same cost.
+An Hausdorff distance was introduced in \cite{A18}, to study similar Membership problems.\\

-Another distance based on time intervals has been introduced in \cite{D09}.
-A generalization of the classical edit distance to weighted automata has been introduced in \cite{M02}.
+Another distance based on time intervals was introduced in \cite{D09}.
+A generalization of the classical edit distance to weighted automata was introduced in \cite{M02}.
+Other generalizations include the use of a permutation or of a {\em move}, the classical cut and paste.
+In this case a tester for the timed edit distance generalizes to these weaker distances.